patternfly/training-scenarios/react-components/table-intro/step9.md

 setRows(defaultRows.slice(startIdx, endIdx));
 </pre>

-The table should look like the following:
+The table should look like this:

 <img src="table-intro/assets/step-9-complete.png" alt="Image of what table looks like at the end of step 9." style="box-shadow: rgba(3, 3, 3, 0.2) 0px 1.25px 2.5px 0px;" />

 At this point, basic pagination of the table data should be in place.
 Nice!

+Still have questions?
+View the latest <a href="https://www.patternfly.org/v4/documentation/react/components/table/" target="_blank">Table documentation</a> for more information.